Amazingly the music almost mirrors the musical personality of Miles Davis himself.

-It is incredible when you think about it, if you only listened to the music of Miles Davis alone, and no other artist within jazz, you would just about be exposed to every form of the music since World War II.
+It is incredible when you think about it, if you only listened to the music of Miles Davis alone, you would be exposed to nearly every form of the music since World War II.

-Bop, cool jazz, hard bop, modal jazz, large band orchestrated jazz, post bop, free bop, jazz rock, jazz funk, and even a few musics that barely even resemble jazz that have gone on to influence so many diverse musicians of different styles, you can't hope to name them all.
+Bop, cool jazz, hard bop, modal jazz, large band orchestrated jazz, post bop, free bop, jazz rock, jazz funk, and even a few music forms that barely even resemble jazz that have gone on to influence so many diverse musicians of different styles, you can't hope to name them all.

 I make no apologies for including 4 Davis tunes within this list of my favorite 10, the surprise might be the fact tenor saxophonist Wayne Shorter has two of his own compositions on my list, one with Davis, and one as a leader.